swordapp/swordv3/src/sections/METADATA_DEPOSIT.md

 # Metadata Deposit

 SWORD allows the client to deposit arbitrary metadata onto the server through agnostic support for metadata formats.
-A metadata format is any document which expresses metadata in a given serialisation, utilising semantics understood by the server.
-SWORD has a default format which MUST be supported by the server, which consists of the set of DCMI Terms expressed as JSON.
+A metadata format is any document which expresses metadata in a given serialisation.
+SWORD has a default format which MUST be supported by the server, which consists of the set of DCMI Terms {% ref DCMI %} expressed as JSON (see {% link Metadata Document %}).

 In general, the form of metadata consists of several aspects: